 I was first introduced to the energy bite at my food blogging event, the Chopped Conference, a few years ago.
 To be honest, I had hardly had time to eat that entire day I was so busy!
 And one of the local chefs we invited to come for the reception made energy bites.
 I definitely needed the energy and so I stopped by his table several times.
 And then he gave me his recipe.

 Interesting enough, I started to realize I had something very similar on my site a few years ago, I just didn’t call it an energy bite.
 I called it a Date Ball.
-Energy Bites are much more hip, so I think I’ll go with that.
+Energy Bites are much more hip, and you know, that’s SO ME…so I think I’ll go with that instead.

 Why You’ll Love Sugar Cookie Energy Bites